What can detainees complain about?

 - delays in receiving information or a service.

-Apart from Juvenile Justice and Justice Health, some of the agencies which detainees might come in contact with include NSW Police, NSW Department of Education, Revenue NSW, local councils and transport bodies.
+Apart from Youth Justice and Justice Health, some of the agencies which detainees might come in contact with include NSW Police, NSW Department of Education, Revenue NSW, local councils and transport bodies.
 The Ombudsman may be able to assist with complaints about any of these or other NSW government agencies.

 More information about what the Ombudsman does generally and the areas we cover can be found on our Home page.

 How do detainees make complaints?

-Any problem which is about something that has happened in a juvenile justice centre should first be raised with staff in the detainee’s unit.
+Any problem which is about something that has happened in a youth justice centre should first be raised with staff in the detainee’s unit.
 It may also be necessary for them to bring the problem to the attention of the centre manager using their complaints process.

 Detainees can also speak to the Official Visitor about their complaints.
 At least one official visitor is appointed by the Attorney General and Minister for Justice to visit each centre on a regular basis.
 They can speak to detainees about their complaints and will try to get their problems fixed.
 They can also help with making complaints to other agencies such as the Ombudsman.

 Complaints that can't be resolved locally can be referred to us.
 If possible, complaints to us should be in writing.
-The complaint should be placed in a sealed envelope and Juvenile Justice will pay for the postage.
+The complaint should be placed in a sealed envelope and Youth Justice will pay for the postage.
 Letters to us can be in any language.
 We can also arrange for translations, interpreters and other services.

 More serious complaints - such as allegations of assault by staff or serious maladministration, can be immediately referred to us without going through the internal complaints system.
 If we receive a complaint we think should have been raised within the juvenile justice system first, we will give the person complaining advice about how to do that.